AnhyDev/AnhyExtension/README.md

 ### Placeholder Documentation for AnhyExtension

 The **AnhyExtension** for PlaceholderAPI provides a series of placeholders that integrate with AnhyLibAPI and other plugins developed by AnhyDev.
-Here are the descriptions of the available placeholders and their outputs:
+This extension requires the AnhyLibAPI library to be installed for all functionality.

+### Placeholders (Requires AnhyLibAPI)

-#### General Placeholders
+#### Gender-related Placeholders (Requires AnhyFamily Plugin)

 - **%anhy_gender%**
   - Returns the player's gender if known through the AnhyFamily plugin.